 If you would like to raise an objection about how we process your information, please speak to your health professional or alternatively write/email the Information Governance Team at the below address.

 - Restrict processing - we will temporarily restrict processing your data, whilst we check the information, if you query the accuracy of it.

 We will also restrict processing (if you raise an objection to how we process your data) whilst we consider your objection.

 - Access – you can ask for copies of information we hold about you.
 This is called a subject access request.

 If you would like to request a copy of your medical record, please complete our access to health records form and send to:

 How long we keep your information

-All records held by the NHS are subject to the Records Management Code of Practice for Health and Social Care 2016 (the Code).
+All records held by the NHS are subject to the Records Management Code of Practice (the Code).
 The Code sets out best practice guidance on how long we should keep your patient information before we are able to review and securely dispose of it.

 Access to Health Records Policy (0.26 MB)